Medical Assistant (MEDA)

 Quick Facts: MEDA Courses

 Introduction to the study of drug therapy, including dosage calculations and principles for administering medications.
 Administration of medications will be implemented within clinical experience coursework and within the scope of practice.
 This course will be a combination of therapy and practical clinical experiences.
-PREREQ: Medical Assistant major and placement into ENGL 101P or higher.
-PRE/COREQ: MEDA 132, MEDA 240, and MEDA 242.
-(2 lecture hours, 0 lab hours, 2 credits)
+PREREQ: Medical Assistant major.
+PRE/COREQ: MEDA 132, MEDA 180, and MEDA 242.
+(3 lecture hours, 0 lab hours, 3 credits)

 MEDA 132 Medical Office Procedures